 Denturists assess, diagnose and treat persons missing some or all of their natural teeth, and design, construct, repair, alter and fit complete or partial dentures, and implant supported prostheses for the purpose of restoring and maintaining function and appearance.

 Under Alberta's Health Professions Act and Denturists Profession Regulation, registration with the College of Alberta Denturists is mandatory if you meet identified competency requirements and provide professional services directly to the public, manufacture dental appliances, teach the practice of the profession to members or students of the profession, or supervise registered members or students who provide services to the public.
 Registered members who are authorized by the College may perform restricted activities specified in the Regulation.
 Only regulated members may call themselves denturists.

 What You Need

 Registration requires successful completion of: (1) an approved denturism diploma program, (2) an approved post-diploma internship program, and (3) approved practical and theoretical examinations.
 For official, detailed information about registration requirements, contact the College of Alberta Denturists.

 Denturists who are registered and in good standing with a regulatory organization elsewhere in Canada may be eligible for registration in Alberta if registered denturists in the two jurisdictions have similar responsibilities and competencies.
 For more information, see "What if I am already certified in another province or territory?" and the Alberta regulatory authority (below).

-To find more information on the certification process for internationally trained denturists, see Denturist Registration Process on the AlbertaCanada.com website.
+To learn about certification for internationally educated denturists, see Denturist Registration Process.